Get Gorgeous: Get Gorgeous 1

-The show's first season aired on July 1, 2004 with the finale on September 23, 2004.
+The show's first season aired on 1 July 2004, with the finale on 23 September 2004.
 It had 6,000 entries received and 16 finalists were taken to the coast of Goa.
 The season was hosted by VJ Sarah-Jane Dias, with renowned fitness instructor Mickey Mehta, photographer Sameer Parekh, well-known choreographers Tanya LeFebvre and Aparna Behl, designer Aparna Chandra, make-up expert Ambika Pillai and Hemant Trivedi as judges.

 The show's prizes for this season include walking for designer Suneet Verma at Rome Fashion Week and a contract with Elite Model Management in India.
 The four winners were Aarohi Mishra, Archana Vijaya, Natasha Suri and Tanvi Singh.

 Contestants

 Get Gorgeous 2

-The second season first aired in April 23, 2005 with the finale in June 11, 2005 and it was hosted by season 1 winner Archana Vijaya.
+The second season first aired on 23 April 2005, with the finale on 11 June 2005, and it was hosted by season 1 winner Archana Vijaya.
 It had 5,000 entries received and 16 finalists were taken to the training camp at Taj Exotica in Bentota, Sri Lanka.
 The season had designers Hemant Trivedi, model Noyonika Chatterjee and model-turned-actor Milind Soman as judges.

 The winner of the season was Priyanka Shah.
 She receive: